Wedding Dance Lessons

 Private wedding lessons take place in both Lakeview and West Loop.
 But the options don’t end there!
 Let’s walk through the basics about taking first dance lessons with Ballroom Dance Chicago.

-• Each private lesson is 45 minutes with an instructor.
+Each standard private lesson is 45 minutes with an instructor.
 You will have an additional 15 minutes to practice right after your lesson.
+Consultations are 30 minutes with an emphasis on planning and trying out dances.

 First Dance Consultations